 - Checking the toilet to see whether it has a bidet or not.
 Japanese toilet is just awesome.
 There are so many functions like sound to cover your ‘noises’ doing business and drying your butt.

 - Watching morning news to check on the weather.

-- Pick a standing spot in a middle of a train.
+- Pick a standing spot in the middle of a train.
 Trust me.
 You wouldn’t get squashed as much as people who stand in front of the door.

 - Sumimasen my way.

 Accidentally bumped into someone on the morning train.
 Sumimasen.